Rohitha-Karumanchi/Rohitha-Karumanchi.github.io/_posts/2025-07-08-LSA-Protection-in-Windows.md

 ---
 title: LSA Protection in Windows: How to Prevent Credential Theft with RunAsPPL
 description: >-
   Protecting Windows credentials is more critical than ever.
 LSA Protection (RunAsPPL) is a powerful but often overlooked defense that helps prevent attackers from stealing sensitive credentials stored in LSASS.
-This guide explains what it is, why it matters, and how to enable it safely in your environment.
 author: rk
 date: 2025-07-08 20:55:00 +0800
 categories: [Credential Protection, Hardening, Windows Security]